The second tied Test

 The second tied Test came to a conclusion in Madras when Greg Matthews trapped Maninder Singh with the penultimate delivery of the match.
 The last day had begun with Allan Border declaring and setting India 348 to win in a minimum of 87 overs.
 It looked on at tea, when India were 190 for 2, and even more so at 330 for 6, with just 18 needed from five overs.
 But Ray Bright struck twice in the next over and suddenly all four results were possible.
 Shivlal Yadav thrashed Matthews for a six before being bowled by Bright: 344 for 9, four needed, eight balls remaining.
 Maninder Singh, a No. 11 from the Phil Tufnell school, played out Bright's over, leaving Ravi Shastri on strike for the final over.
 Shastri took two from the second ball and calmly, fecklessly stroked a single off the third.
 It meant India could not lose, but it also meant that Matthews had three strikes at the hapless Maninder.
 He needed only two.

 Martin Crowe, born today, was an imperious strokeplayer, who at his best had the ability to render any bowling attack totally impotent.
 His second Test hundred was a majestic 188 against Holding, Garner and Marshall in Guyana in 1984-85, while his highest score was also his country's highest, 299 against Sri Lanka in 1990-91, during which he added 467 with Andrew Jones, then a record for the third wicket in first-class cricket.
 But ironically for a man of such class and grace, Crowe's finest hour came in pyjamas.
 He was voted Man of the 1992 World Cup after his brilliant batting (456 runs at 114) and innovative captaincy - Mark Greatbatch pinch-hitting; Dipak Patel taking the new ball - helped a modest New Zealand side reach the semi-finals.
 In Durban in 1994-95, Crowe went past John Wright as New Zealand's top Test run-scorer, but by then a chronic knee problem was taking its toll and he retired during the 1995-96 tour of India.
-He died in 2016 following the recurrence of lymphoma which he had first been diagnosed with in 2012.
+He died in 2016, following the recurrence of the lymphoma he had first been diagnosed with in 2012.